top of page

 Sunny War is an American singer and songwriter from Nashville, Tennessee.
 Her sound is frequently categorized as folk-punk while her songwriting is often described as introspective.
 Her songs blend rock, gospel, and country music.
 She began her music career in 2014 with the release of her extended play Worthless, but garnered mainstream attention and critical praise after the release of her 2020s albums.

-Pat Burgeson & Bruce Forman
+Pat Bergeson & Bruce Forman

 Saturday, March 21st